WebAssembly/spec/document/core/valid/types.rst

 Recursive Types
 ~~~~~~~~~~~~~~~

-:ref:`Recursive types <syntax-rectype>` are validated for a specific :ref:`type index <syntax-typeidx>` that denotes the index of the type defined by the recursive group.
+:ref:`Recursive types <syntax-rectype>` are validated with respect to the first :ref:`type index <syntax-typeidx>` defined by the recursive group.

 :math:`\TREC~\subtype^\ast`
 ...........................